crabcanon/crabcanon.github.com/_posts/2016-02-10-javascript-design-pattern-encapsulation.md

 // Uncaught ReferenceError: a is not defined
 ```

 Therefore, if you want to get the value of a variable inside a function scope from outside, how will you do that?
-A smart method is to define another function inside the original function and return that function:
+A smart way is to define another function inside the original function and return that function:

 ```javascript
 function f1() {